adamkss/Conta-AI/replit.md

 - TanStack Query manages server state and API calls
 - React hooks (`useState`, `useEffect`) handle local component state
 - Message state is managed at the Chat page level and passed down to child components
-- Messages are loaded from storage on mount using `useQuery`
+- Messages are loaded from storage on mount using `useQuery` with session-scoped filtering
 - Cache invalidation ensures messages persist across page refreshes
+- Session ID is generated on first visit and stored in localStorage for user identification

+**Session Management**
+- Unique session ID generated automatically on first visit using `client/src/lib/session.ts`
+- Session ID format: `session_${timestamp}_${randomString}`
+- Stored in localStorage with key `chat_session_id`
+- Persists across page refreshes within the same browser
+- Used for user identification without requiring login credentials
+- Each session maintains isolated conversation history

 **Styling System**
 - Tailwind CSS with custom configuration and design tokens